Into the future with Fujifilm X series mirrorless

-So now our Canons are sold and we are totally Fujifilm X. Carol has an X-T1 with a 16-55mm and I have an X-T1 and an X-pro2 with a small range of lenses.
+Our Canons were sold and we were totally Fujifilm X series.
+Carol had an X-T1 with a 16-55mm and I had both an X-T1 and an X-pro2 with a small range of lenses.
 As I said earlier I wanted to change everything and as I was using two zoom lenses I decided to switch to using only primes.
 A prime lens is one that has a fixed focal length.
-I use a 16mm, a 35mm, a 56mm and a 90mm.
+I use 16mm, 35mm, and 90mm.
 The original 23mm that I bought at the Photography Show was swapped for the 16mm.
 I just found that it wasn’t quite wide enough for me.
-In quality terms the Fujinon lenses are also a match for the Canons that I was using.
-I have also dropped one on to a hard floor and it survived just like the L lenses I used before.
+In quality terms, the Fujinon lenses are also a match for the Canons that I was using.
+I have also dropped one on to a hard floor and it survived just like the L lenses.
 I wouldn’t advise this as a standard test but I was delighted that it worked just as well after the fall as before.
 Just in case you wondered, it wasn’t the 23mm that I dropped.
 It was the 56.
 I have dropped a Sigma lens before and that didn’t fare so well.
 It broke in half.

-Even after dropping it, it still produces gorgeous images at f/1.2
+Even after dropping it, it still produced gorgeous images at f/1.2

 Do I feel less professional now I use smaller cameras?
 No. We use the best tools to get the job done.
 Having a smaller system means that I can get two cameras and 5 lenses in my bag plus a flash and assorted other bits and pieces.
 Before, I couldn’t get one camera and two lenses in and zip it up.
 I can also use a holster and hang a camera from my belt without my trousers falling down.
 I can still use my old flash guns and triggers and do everything I used to.
 But it’s not about staying the same.
 The new system is exciting and fun to use.
 It has features like connecting to a tiny printer or being controlled from my phone that are useful.
 The biggest benefit apart from size is being able to compose and shoot using the back screen.
 On the Canon’s it was possible but slow and clunky.
 On the Fujis it’s quick and easy.
 It allows images to be taken from low angles without laying on the floor or from high up at arm’s length without hoping that the composition is ok.
 Fujifilm X system cameras make our lives easier and help us to make better images.